Kolsha/grokking_sdi/instagram.md

   - one of the limitations with object storage is that it is not intended for transactional data (i.e. dynamic data.
 The data that is periodically updated)
   - S3 is an object storage servers.
 - user **database servers** to store metadata information about photos.
+- **We should keep in mind that web servers have a _connection limit_ before designing the system**
+  - therefore, we can split reads and writes into separate services, so that uploads don't hog the system.

 ![WechatIMG65](https://user-images.githubusercontent.com/26174882/158434384-5761895f-e206-4891-a05e-6352f9091242.jpeg)

 **6. Database Schema**